checkmarx-ts/checkmarx-cxflow-github-action/README.md

 The default output format for this GitHub Action is a [SARIF](https://docs.github.com/en/github/finding-security-vulnerabilities-and-errors-in-your-code/sarif-support-for-code-scanning) output report stored in the working directory as **./cx.sarif**

-CxFlow supports various output formats and defect management integration.
-See the [following](https://github.com/checkmarx-ltd/cx-flow).
+For full documentation on all the supported output formats and defect management integration, please see the [following](https://github.com/checkmarx-ltd/cx-flow/wiki/Bug-Trackers-and-Feedback-Channels).

 ### `SARIF Report`